Akshayvo/email_service/Pittsburgh-Area-Storage/README.md

 Welcome to the project documentation!

 ## Changing the project name
-Replace AllSpace-website with your project name(Hyphen Case)
+Replace Pittsburgh-website with your project name(Hyphen Case)

-Replace AllSpaceWebsite with your project name(camelCase)
+Replace PittsburghWebsite with your project name(camelCase)

 Find and Replace across project